Systemx-ai/Pilot-X/README.md

 **Let's solve for X.**

 Inspired by Daniel Kahneman's Book- Thinking fast and slow, we have decided to divide self driving into two systems.
 System 1 and System 2.
 The X in System X is either 1 or 2 or any infinite number of systems/modes of thought that one can come up with.
-Whether its the way we react to situations which affect perception or the way others behave that directly has an impact on our behaviour.
+Whether its the way a system reacts to perception or the way others/environment behave that directly has an impact on our behaviour.

 #### System 1 and System 2